gbdev/pandocs/src/Interrupt_Sources.md

 state (inactive=low and active=high) logically ORed into a shared "STAT interrupt line" if their respective enable bit is turned on.

-A STAT interrupt will be triggered by a rising edge (transition from low to high) on the STAT interrupt line.
+A STAT interrupt [will be triggered][is requested] by a rising edge (transition from low to high) on the STAT interrupt line.

 :::warning STAT blocking